 Here are five tips for how to best share your event experience online.

 Five Tips for Sharing an Offline Event Experience Online

-In about two weeks, The Hello Sessions 2016 starts.
-If you're attending, now is the perfect time to let your community know you're going to be there, especially if you're planning on sharing your learning live online.
+Attending a conference in the next couple of weeks?
+Now is the perfect time to let your community know you're going to be there, especially if you're planning on sharing your learning live online.